YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * Upon expiration, decrease reload by 100% for 3s.

 - Desc: "Vorpal Häschen"
->Z35 takes a page from Laffey's book and kicks her guns into overdrive, putting them to similar effect (and wrekcing them in the process for a few seconds).
+>Z35 takes a page from Laffey's book and kicks her guns into overdrive, putting them to similar effect (and wrecking them in the process for a few seconds).
 Very similar in behaviour to her USS counterpart, but whereas she can run a one-bunny show thanks to her Kai statline and skills, Z35 needs Z1's presence to really compare; and while she won't be matching her anytime soon, she'll still be giving many other DDs a run for their money.